VOTE NO TO NEW CHARTER PROPOSITIONS

 A VOTE NO ON NOVEMBER 3RD IS A VOTE YES FOR THE RIGHT TO CHOOSE HOW WE CAN KEEP OUR FAMILIES SAFE IN THE FUTURE

 This is a wakeup call to all Bellaire residents before it’s too late.
-Propositions A, B and C on our Bellaire ballot on November 3 will amend the Bellaire City Charter to ensure that Bellaire will never have connectivity!
+Propositions A, B and C on our Bellaire ballot on November 3 will amend the Bellaire City Charter and will take away from our duly elected officials the power to make public safety decisions.
 If these propositions pass, the choice will be taken out of your hands for good.

 This movement is about more than sidewalks- it is about fighting to preserve the voices of our community members in a way that lets democracy, debate, and due process direct the way forward.

-Vote NO on Propositions A, B, and C on November 3.
+Vote AGAINST Propositions A, B, and C on November 3.
 And please alert your neighbors!